lyteword/chspurgeon-tod/volume-4/psalm-90.md

 Wherein:

-1\.The Sum and Scope.
+1\.
+The Sum and Scope.

-2\.The Doctrines.
+2\.
+The Doctrines.

-3\.The Reasons.
+3\.
+The Reasons.

-4\.The uses of most Texts are observed.
+4\.
+The uses of most Texts are observed.

 By *Samuel Smith,* Minister of the Gospel, Author of *David's Repentance* and the *Great Assize,* and yet Living...1656.